TheLucasNorth/LIES/README.md

 # LIES
 [![CodeFactor](https://www.codefactor.io/repository/github/thelucasnorth/lies/badge/master)](https://www.codefactor.io/repository/github/thelucasnorth/lies/overview/master) [![GPLv3 license](https://img.shields.io/badge/License-GPLv3-blue.svg)](http://perso.crans.org/besson/LICENSE.html)

 *Please note this branch is no longer being updated.
 It was built exceedingly quickly due to time constraints, and there are likely security vulnerabilities included.
 See [electrr](https://electrr.app) for an updated, maintained, and secured version.
-(NGB: electrr is a complete rebuild of LIES and, while they have similar functionality, they should not be considered to be different versions of the same product.)*
+(NB: electrr is a complete rebuild of LIES and, while they have similar functionality, they should not be considered to be different versions of the same product.)*

 Lucas' Ironically-named Election System.
 An open source STV election web-app for ballot collection and result calculation.